 Escaping the Excel spreadsheet scheduling quagmire

-Back when we used Excel templates for staff scheduling, I had to reprint schedules
+Back when we used Excel spreadsheet templates for staff scheduling, I had to reprint schedules

 with each change that came up during the schedule's duration.
 It was cumbersome.